 What is embedded software development?

-It is a type of software that is permanently installed in any hardware or non-PC-device and it is uniquely written and coded for that particular hardware only.
+It is a type of software that is permanently installed in any hardware or non-PC device and it is uniquely written and coded for that particular hardware only.
 The main objective of the software is to lay the course of action for the operation of the device.
 It is usually found in GPS devices, smartwatches, factory robots, calculators, and other such devices.
-Nowadays most of the self-working technologies contain these embedded softwares also these softwares are even practically implemented in industries like Banking, Telecom, Consumer Electronics, Automotive, etc and this is the reason why it is gaining too much popularity.
+Nowadays most of the self-working technologies contain this embedded software also this software is even practically implemented in industries like Banking, Telecom, Consumer Electronics, Automotive, etc and this is the reason why it is gaining too much popularity.

 TYPES OF EMBEDDED SOFTWARE